 Further information and application details are available on the Council’s website;

 Parking Facilities and other regeneration initiatives

-The Department, in conjunction with Causeway Coast and Glens Borough Council is currently exploring options to deliver additional parking for The Open and other major events that are held in Portrush.
+The Department, in conjunction with Causeway Coast and Glens Borough Council, has explored options for additional parking during major events in Portrush.

 Subscribe for email updates